gravitl/netmaker-docs/api.rst

 Authentication
 ==============
-API calls must be authenticated via a header of the format  `-H "Authorization: Bearer <YOUR_SECRET_KEY>"` There are two methods to obtain YOUR_SECRET_KEY:
+API calls must be authenticated via a header of the format ``-H "Authorization: Bearer <YOUR_SECRET_KEY>"``.
+There are two methods to obtain YOUR_SECRET_KEY:

-1. Using the masterkey.
+#.
+Using the masterkey.
 By default, this value is "secret key," but you should change this on your instance and keep it secure.
 This value can be set via env var at startup or in a config file (config/environments/< env >.yaml).
 See the [general usage](./USAGE.md) documentation for more details.
-2. Using a JWT received for a node.
+#.
+Using a JWT received for a node.
 This can be retrieved by calling the `/api/nodes/<network>/authenticate` endpoint, as documented below.

 Format of Calls for Curl